IBM/trusted-service-identity/docs/x509-create.md

 chmod 400 intermediate/private/intermediate.key.pem
 ```

-Create the intermediate certificate
+Create the intermediate certificate:

 Use the intermediate key to create a certificate signing request (CSR).
-The details should generally match the root CA. The Common Name, however, must be different.
+The details should generally match the root CA.
+The Common Name, however, must be different.

 ```console
 openssl req -config intermediate/openssl.cnf -new -sha256 \